-In 2014 the Presbyterian Church of Aotearoa New Zealand (PCANZ) celebrated forty years of women’s acceptance into the ordained ministry.
+In 2014 the Presbyterian Church of Aotearoa New Zealand (PCANZ) celebrated fifty years of women’s acceptance into the ordained ministry.
 Most of the celebratory comment covered the official Church debate and administrative implementation.
 The behind the scenes and critical preparation required for an acceptable change of long-held, deeply embedded views, was not told and is not really known or even accessible.
 Molly Whitelaw is one of a number of women whose visibility through many years of argument and debate has all but disappeared.
 My aim in the ‘spare time of retirement’ is to bring Molly into view once more in the male dominated Presbyterian ‘‘Hall of Fame’ and beyond.
 After much pondering I will research this project as a biography and then see where it leads me.

 Who is Molly Whitelaw and why should the light shine upon her once more?